patrickrst/nixu-challenge-2019/nixu-challenge-2019/exfiltration-100/README.md

 We also need to strip a few bytes that are used by the dnscat2 protocol.
 Writing the image bytes to a file results in a valid PNG (after a few tries) which contains the flag `NIXU{just_another_tunneling_technique}`.

+### Analysis

+Dnscat2 tunnels network traffic over the DNS protocol and is a real world application that a security researcher could encouter.
+DNS tunnels are common because it allows to communicate with the outside world as it is rare for a firewall to block DNS traffic.
+An example application is for a command-and-control infrastructure that could be used by malware.
+This challenge is a realistic situation that relates to network security.
+To be able to detect such traffic inside a network, we would need a performing IDS to detect that this is malicious DNS traffic.